 All volunteers must register and be approved by Special Olympics Michigan.
 The registration procedure and forms are important tools for ensuring the safety and well-being of our athletes and volunteers.
 SOMI seeks volunteers who care about the athletes and the integrity of the program offered to those athletes.
 SOMI will not tolerate volunteers who display a lack of respect or put the athletes at risk in any way.
-All volunteers must take the General Orientation and Protective Behavior course on line at www.somi.org and complete the Volunteer A form prior to volunteering with the program.
+All volunteers must take the General Orientation and Protective Behavior course online at https://sosaas.azurewebsites.net/MI/application and complete the Volunteer Management System (VMS) prior to volunteering with the program.

-Board Policy on Volunteer Registration
+SOI Policy on Volunteer Registration

 In compliance with Special Olympics, Inc. policy, Special Olympics Michigan must register and classify all volunteers.
 Two classifications exist.
 Those with close contact to athletes, or who have administrative or financial roles, must fill out a Volunteer A registration form, complete General Orientation training, and complete Protective Behaviors training at the time of registration.
 The A registration form and Protective Behaviors training must be renewed every three years.
-One- day volunteers must sign in on a Volunteer C registration form and a photo I.D. must be verified.
-Special Olympics Michigan will conduct background checks on all A volunteers using a national vendor that includes all available on line sex offense registries to protect the safety of all athletes.
+One-day volunteers must sign in on a Volunteer C registration form and a photo I.D. must be verified.
+Special Olympics Michigan will conduct background checks on all A volunteers using a national vendor that includes all available online sex offense registries to protect the safety of all athletes.
 Volunteers will only be assigned as appropriate.
 Volunteers may be excluded as listed in the volunteer exclusion procedure.
 The Board Program Committee will handle appeals.